 Yes… for prepaid multi-currency cards anyway (like, ahem, us, WeSwap, 👋).
 From April 12, 2019, Mastercard® changed their rules for prepaid cards that means ATMs and terminals can no longer offer prepaid multi-currency cardholders the option of converting.

 However, not every card machine and retailer has started following the rules yet so you may still be offered the option.
 This should stop by April 16, 2020 when it becomes mandatory.

 If you have a regular card, Mastercard now requests all terminals state clearly the exchange rate and any other fees choosing DCC could incur.

 The way that prepaid multi-currency cards works means you’ve often already exchanged your money into another currency at an agreed exchange rate before you start spending.
 It doesn’t make sense (and also isn’t fair) for you to then be offered another chance to convert, especially not at a worse rate.
 The reason DCC defying rules haven’t been bought in for regular debit and credit cards is due to competition laws that say Mastercard must allow other banks and money providers to offer other exchange options to cardholders.

 There are a lot of great options out there, but if we can toot our own horn for a second, we think we’re pretty great.
 The WeSwap prepaid multi-currency is completely free and can be used in over 180 countries and can save you up to 90% on your travel money vs traditional providers likes banks and bureaux.
-You can track your spending on the move with our easy to use app and even use our Smart Swap feature to target the very best exchange rates ahead of time.
-Find out more about joining here.

 And that, in a nutshell, is DCC.
 It can seem a little complicated but above all, remember, if you’re offered the chance to convert, to Just Say No.